fjbarrett/ping/README.md

 # ping

-Ping package for python projects
+Ping component for Python projects

-This can be installed with pip.
+There are TCP, UDP and ICMP style pings using packets made with scapy.